jryz101/PPWeatherCheck/README.md

 # PPWeatherCheck
-Incorporate with CoreLocation Cocoapods, APIs, Rest to Create a Weather Check App
+Incorporate with CoreLocation Cocoapods, APIs, UIAnimation REST to Create a Weather Check App